anhnguyendepocen/stat209-f18/_notes/class05-data-dictionary.md

 Today's goal is to follow up on our experiment in collecting data last week.
-We will formalize the concept of a data type and discuss the important and means of documenting data consistency.
+We will formalize the concept of a data type and discuss the importance of documenting data consistency.

-### Data Types
+## Data Types

 Variables (the columns in a data set) in R are each defined as belonging to a particular **data type**.
 When reading in a CSV file, R will make an